Slimane revolution at Celine as Paris fashion week starts | Malay Mail

 The LVMH deal has put Slimane alongside Chanel’s Karl Lagerfeld as one of the most powerful designers in fashion.

-After New York, London and Milan, fashion returns to its undisputed capital today.
+After New York, London and Milan, fashion returns to its undisputed capital on Monday.

 The biggest, longest and most important fashion week of all kicks off with Italian designer Maria Grazia Chiuri’s spring summer collection at Dior.